zuzuc/task-manager/README.md

 ## Setup

-Clone the repository and install the dependencies
+Clone the repository and install the dependencies with `npm install`.

-`npm install`
-Start the frontend application locally
-`npm start`
+### `npm start`

-This runs the app in the development mode.
-Open http://localhost:3000 to view it in your browser.
+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Packages and versions
 - Node v21.7.1